kaunel85/ong-bylaws/bylaws.md

 the Parking Lot Manager and Parking Lot Advisor are responsible for securing a contract prior to September 30th.
 All members are required to support all snow removal activities.
-Following a snow storm (regardless of whether there is a contract) the entrance to the driveway needs to be cleared, the sidewalk, front stairs, back stairs and fire escape, all need to be cleared by 7am.
+Following a snow storm (regardless of whether there is a contract) the entrance to the driveway needs to be cleared, the sidewalk, front stairs, and back stairs, all need to be cleared by 7am.

 ## ARTICLE X – DISCIPLINE
 121. The Judiciary Committee, hereafter referred to as "JC" shall: